-Configure WPA/WPA2 Passphrase Using the Windows® XP Utility
+Configure WPA/WPA2-Personal Using Windows® XP

-It is recommended to enable WPA-PSK on your wireless router or access point before configuring your wireless adapter.
-If you are joining an existing network, you will need to know the WPA-PSK key being used.
+It is recommended to enable WPA/WPA2-Personal on your wireless router or access point before configuring your wireless adapter.
+If you are joining an existing network, you will need to know the WPA/WPA2-Personal key being used.

-1. Open the Windows XP Wireless Utility by right-clicking on the wireless computer icon in your system tray (lower-right corner of screen).
+1. Open the Windows® XP Wireless Utility by right-clicking on the wireless computer icon in your system tray (lower-right corner of screen).
 Select View Available Wireless Networks.